jovalle2/Challenge-3/README.md

 - Raymon Anthony Doane - 3.1% of the total votes totaling 11,606 votes

 Winner - Diana DeGette, 272,892 total votes, 73.8% of all votes

+Used the help of a friend the module work and Slack Overflow to help create this code.